Richard Alan North: Biomedical research

 North's research has been at the interface of physiology, pharmacology and neuroscience.
 As a PhD student, he discovered the two main classes of neuron in the enteric nervous system and described new type of slow synaptic connection.
 As a professor at Loyola University Stritch School of Medicine (1975–1981), the Massachusetts Institute of Technology(1981–1986), and the Vollum Institute, Oregon Heath Sciences University (1987–1993), he showed that opiates, as well as several other amine and peptide neurotransmitters, inhibit the activity of neurons by opening potassium-selective ion channels in the cell membrane.
 This required the development of a method to record electrical activity from single neurons maintained alive in thin brain slices.
 With John Adelman, he cloned calcium- and voltage-gated potassium channels from the brain.
 At the Glaxo Institute for Molecular Biology (later Geneva Biomedical Research Institute, 1993–1998) he led the group that isolated complementary DNAs for the family of P2X receptors: these are membrane proteins and ion channels through which extracellular adenosine 5'-triphosphate (ATP) exerts many of its actions.

 North was Professor of Molecular Physiology at the University of Sheffield (1998–2004).

 Academic leadership

 From 2004 to 2011, he was Vice-President of the University of Manchester, serving both as Dean of its Faculty of Life Sciences (2004–2008) and Dean of its Faculty of Medical and Human Sciences (2006–2011), as well as being the inaugural Director of the Manchester Academic Health Sciences Centre.
 He served on the UK Medical Research Council (2001 to 2006), and was a member of the International Advisory Board of the Korea Research Council for Fundamental Science and Technology(2009–2011).
+From 2003-2006 he was President of the Physiological Society.